mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

 Facilitates editing of a [ParquetModel](#T-ParquetClassLibrary-Parquets-ParquetModel 'ParquetClassLibrary.Parquets.ParquetModel') from design tools while maintaining a read-only face for use during play.

+##### Remarks

+By design, children of [ParquetModel](#T-ParquetClassLibrary-Parquets-ParquetModel 'ParquetClassLibrary.Parquets.ParquetModel') should never themselves use [IParquetModelEdit](#T-ParquetClassLibrary-Parquets-IParquetModelEdit 'ParquetClassLibrary.Parquets.IParquetModelEdit').
+IParquetModelEdit is for use only by external types that require read/write access to model properties.

 <a name='P-ParquetClassLibrary-Parquets-IParquetModelEdit-AddsToBiome'></a>
 ### AddsToBiome `property`